bendemonium/bendemonium/README.md

 - 👋 Hi, I’m @bendemonium
 - 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning data mining, gene regulation
+- 🌱 I’m currently learning computational linguistics
-- 💞️ I’m looking to collaborate on computational biology and data visualization projects
+- 💞️ I’m looking to collaborate on computational linguitsics and genAI
 - 📫 How to reach me - ridhi.bandaru@outlook.com

 <!---